 Have You Considered Your Ripple Effect?

 Meet my friend Kelsey!
 We first met in Paris running with an international group.
 She was new to the city and we quickly bonded over connections to North Carolina, art, the growing interest in non-alcoholic beverages and my crazy story of winemaker to sobriety coach.
-She signed up for this newsletter and we made a date for coffee.
+She signed up for my newsletter and we made a date for coffee.

 It didn’t work out that morning to meet -- and we ran out of time to reschedule until later that fall in 2024.
 We hadn't connected since then.
 So I was thrilled...flattered!...to get a message from her recently, inviting me to coffee after not seeing each other for a year and a half.

 We met at a new favorite spot.
 We chatted about daily life.
 And then she said, "That's the perfect segue to tell you about a big development that I wanted to share.
 That day that I missed our coffee date...it was because I was hungover.
-And I thought about that so much.
+I thought about that so much.
 And I wanted to be able to tell you in person, that I'm one year and three months sober.
 I feel so amazing.
 And I’m really grateful to you.”

-THIS is what is completely missed and misunderstood in all the articles we read about whether alcohol does help the heart or not, or articles with "experts" saying that younger generations aren't going out enough and they should drink more or else they'll be lonely!
+THIS is what is completely missed and misunderstood in all the articles we read about whether alcohol does help the heart or not, or articles with "experts" saying that younger generations are not going out enough and they should drink more or else they'll be lonely!
 What?!
 That's not what I see from my vantage point and experience.
 I see younger generations being wiling to question the status quo and being much more discerning about what does and doesn't make them feel good!
 I see this generation and also my typical client feeling MORE alive and engaged with life after giving up alcohol, not less!
 Kelsey didn't go AF to be trendy!
 She just didn't feel like she was acting in alignment with who she wanted to be.
 And she's sticking with being AF because she feels amazing!

 YOU are influencing the people around you too!

-I’m sharing these particular stories because these are people impacted that I didn’t even coach!
+These are people impacted that I didn’t even coach!

 And I owe all this to several people who inspired my questioning, especially a neighbor named Lisa!
 I was so intrigued that she ordered an NA beverage when we met up at the women-owned distillery around the corner for a drink and she later directed me to the work of Annie Grace.